SHUBHAMspy/react-learning/readme.md

 5. *componentDidUpdate()*: It is called after the component has updated in the Dom .It is the best place in updating the Dom in response to the change of props and state.

-3. Unmounting: This is the final phase of a react component lifecycle.It occurs when a component has been removed from the Dom.
+3. *Unmounting*: This is the final phase of a react component lifecycle.It occurs when a component has been removed from the Dom.
 It has only one method:
     1. *componentWillUnmount()*:  It is used for clean-up actions like cancelling api calls , removing subscriptions and timers.
 You cannot use setstate here as the component gets unmounted